BjornKennethHolmstrom/CosmicSyncCore/README.md

 ## Current Status

 CosmicSyncCore is in early development.
 We have set up the basic project structure and implemented core components including P2P networking, database management, data synchronization, and encryption.
+We've also integrated an event bus system for improved inter-module communication and added Helia for decentralized file storage.

 ## Features